johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 is not enough to keep you from getting lost.
 You need a good map or a good mapping app on your phone.

-## Ordnance Survey

 ### Ordnance Survey Trig Points

+The Ordnance Survey is not just maps.
+It actually has a visible presence on the ground.
 On many high points one finds a concrete pillar that marks one of the known points that make up the
 [survey points](https://en.wikipedia.org/wiki/Retriangulation_of_Great_Britain)
 that anchor the maps created by the Ordance Survey.
-Because the trip pillars are located at a high spot with a good view, one generally feels a sense of accompishment having reached one.
+Because the trip pillars are located at a high spot with a good view, one generally feels a sense of accomplishment having reached one.
+Between 1935 and 1962 more than 6,500 concrete pillars
+marked the basis for the UK Ordnance Survey grid.
+Traditional survey techniques required that in clear weather it be possible to see at least two other trig points from any one trig point.
+(Or so they say.
+I can't say that I've been able to verify that.)
+{{< figure
+  src="img/On Roseberry Topping.jpeg#floatright"
+  width="300"
+  caption="Trig Point on Roseberry Topping </font><br><br>" >}}

 The [original version](https://en.wikipedia.org/wiki/Principal_Triangulation_of_Great_Britain)